mjl3434/homebrew/mjl/README.txt

   are using the most efficient data structures for their situation.

   ToDo:
-  -- Delete sample RuleOfFiveExample class and implement rule of 5 -- Update test code to compare STL results to this library and programatically compare return true/false on tests -- Bidirectional iterators
+  -- Update test code to compare STL results to this library and programatically compare return true/false on tests -- Bidirectional iterators
   -- Doubly Linked List